Rapid Intervention Tools

 Troubleshooting & FAQs

-Q: Can I modify a Rapid Intervention Tool after it's been created?
-A: Yes, select the pencil icon in the Actions column to edit existing tools.
+Q: Can I modify a Rapid Intervention Tool after creation?

-Q: How do I ensure consistent data entry across my department?
-A: Utilize shared fields and default values to standardize common data points across all intervention tools.
+• Use shared fields and default values to standardize key data points across all Rapid Intervention Tools.

 1. Completing an ePCR - Assessment